-NHSP Troop G has 16 Troopers dedicated to the MCEU full time.
-The remaining 20 certified Troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
+NHSP Troop G has 18 Troopers dedicated to the MCEU full time.
+The remaining 12 certified Troopers conduct traffic enforcement 1% to 25% of their time when not assigned to other duties.
 Troop G has always required a Level I, II or III inspection be completed on any commercial motor vehicle where traffic enforcement action is taken.
-This requirement assured that all violations were recorded in SafetyNet.
-Traffic enforcement related to non-CMVs was not documented for purposes of the MCSAP grant; NH did not seek reimbursement for non-CMV traffic enforcement and our MOE calculations were based on the non-funded Troopers actual CMV inspection time.
+This requirement assures that all violations are recorded in SafetyNet.